MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/chrome-process.md

 ## Sign out from sessions when using Chrome Process

 To sign out from sessions when using Chrome Process, you must configure the sign-out URL by using the **Navigate** action on the hosted control.
-For example, the sign-out URL is `url=/main.aspx?signout=1`.<!--note from editor: Is this an example or actually the necessary value?-->
+For example, the sign-out URL is `url=/main.aspx?signout=1`.

 ## Support for webcam and microphone access with Chrome Process